 Although much of the swelling and bruising will disappear in the first few weeks, it may be six months to a year before your breasts settle into their new shape.
 Even then, their shape may fluctuate in response to your hormonal shifts, weight changes, and pregnancy.

 You’ll also need to attend one or more follow-up clinics where we check that you are healing properly.
-Of course, if you have any queries after surgery, you can always get in touch with us.
+We’ll also give you advice on how to have a speedy recovery from your breast asymmetry correction surgery and of course, if you have any queries after surgery, you can always get in touch with us.

 Your initial consultation is free of charge.
 It is difficult to give a wholly accurate idea of the cost of your surgery until we have met and fully assessed your needs and goals.
 At the end you will be given an exact quote which will cover all treatment, appointments and re-admissions or revisions, should that be necessary.
 The price guide below should give a reasonable idea of the range of prices for your chosen treatment.

 Your second consultation is more in-depth, often including a 3D imaging assessment and simulation of outcome, as well as preparation for the day itself.
 This costs £150 and is included in the cost of your treatment.

 |Treatment||Nights Stay||Total cost without planning fee (£150)||Total cost with planning fee (£150)|